nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Your friend's birthday so that you don't forget one of their most important days of the year.

-This field should follow the following date format: `dd-MM-yyyy` e.g `01-01-2020`
+This field should follow the following date format: `dd-MM-yyyy` e.g `01-01-2020`.
+This field additionally should not be a date from the future.

 ### Debt